matheuscfernandes/BeetleProject/README.md

 In this repository we will keep the files for the reseach conducted for understanding the strucutral coloring of Beetles.
 More information to be added to the README soon.

-### Please find the Abaqus input file manual under construction here: [https://www.dropbox.com/s/dg3whpba50fcrfm/document.pdf?dl=0]
+### Please find the Abaqus input file manual here: [http://mcfernandes.com/abaqusinputfile]